Bio

 Koslyn’s most noteworthy trial resulted in winning a $14.3 million jury verdict against Marion “Suge” Knight and Death Row Records on behalf of a music producer and a music publisher (who happened to be in jail at the time for cocaine possession) who owned the rights to music of the rap artist Kurupt. $10 million of this $14.3 million jury verdict was punitive damages, and this was the 8th largest punitive damage award in California during 2000.
 The appellate court affirmed the trial court’s ruling in favor of Koslyn’s client.

-Her expertise has been featured globally, on BBC World News, and in the national publications Rolling Stone, MTV News, Apparel News, USA Today and People.
-Koslyn has appeared on industry panels at the DIY Convention and University of Southern California, the KPFK radio show Samm Brown's For the Record, and on television shows Entertainment Tonight, the E!
-Entertainment special, "Women on the 'Net" and web television show “Asked and Answered.”
+Her expertise has been featured globally, on BBC World News https://www.instagram.com/p/Ci5alTnD6ZO/ , and in the national publications Rolling Stone, MTV News, Apparel News, USA Today and People.
+Koslyn has appeared on industry panels at the DIY Convention and University of Southern California, the KPFK radio show Samm Brown’s For the Record, and on television shows Entertainment Tonight, the E!
+Entertainment special, “Women on the ‘Net” and web television show “Asked and Answered.”

 Pro bono litigation includes cases for the Feminist Majority (Rock for Choice), and the Freedom From Religion Foundation.
-Pro bono transactional work includes contracts for CineWomen, International Global Corps, the Exceptional Children's Foundation, and Center for Inquiry.
-Community pro bono involvement includes grading the California Bar Exam, judging moot court competitons at UCLA and at Pepperdine Law School, and answering a rather ridiculous number of questions on the legal Q&A site Avvo.com.
+Pro bono work includes contracts for CineWomen, International Global Corps, the Exceptional Children’s Foundation, and Center for Inquiry.
+Community pro bono involvement includes grading the California Bar Exam, judging moot court competitons at UCLA and at Pepperdine Law School, and answering a rather ridiculous number of questions on the legal Q&A site AVVO.com

-Anita Rivas, Of CounselEducation
+Anita Rivas, Of Counsel

 Memberships